zendframework/zend-stratigility/docs/book/middleware.md

 > ) : ResponseInterface;
 > ```
 >
-> and when you using http-interop middleware in version 0.5.0 it becomes:
+> When using http-interop/http-middleware versions 0.5.0 and above, it becomes:
 >
 > ```php
 > function(